JJjako/Webuntiscal_main/README.md

 ## Webuntiscal_main
 Connects Webuntis with Google Calendar
 # Setup
+Have main to be the workingdir
-Place credentials-file in the workingdir following https://developers.google.com/workspace/calendar/api/quickstart/ Fill in config.py
+Place credentials-file in main following https://developers.google.com/workspace/calendar/api/quickstart/ Fill in config.py